 Mission MushVroom

-Space is about to host its first crop of mushrooms in a groundbreaking initiative led by FOODiQ Global
+Space hosted its first crop of mushrooms in a groundbreaking initiative led by FOODiQ Global

-As part of the upcoming Fram2 human spaceflight mission, FOODiQ Global is making history by attempting to grow mushrooms in space for the first time as a crop.
+As part of the Fram2 human spaceflight mission, FOODiQ Global made history by attempting to grow mushrooms in space for the first time as a crop.

 Oyster mushrooms are the perfect space crop, helping astronauts meet their nutritional needs on long-duration space missions like those to the Moon, Mars and beyond.